thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

         * Use of 2 large eskies with ice (BYO drinks welcome)

-        * I﻿sland Activities including SUPs, splash mats, beach volleyball
+        * I﻿sland Activities including SUPs, splash mats, beach pickleball and more

-        * A﻿mazing Sound System (with Ipad/Spotify control)
+        * Sound system connected to an iPad with Spotify Premium

-        * P﻿hoto memories of your charter
+        * P﻿hotos & videos captured by our crew - sent to you post charter

           \*C﻿atering, beverages and hen's party butlers are available as optional extras
       title: What's included